codingwatching/MCPE-PEWIKU/README.md

 # Building
-You need to go to the `handheld`/`project` folder and select a platform
+You *can* to go to the `handheld`/`project` folder and select a platform, but it's better to build from project root.

 ### Build all
 useful for dev